TylerLu/EDUGraphAPI-Angular/README.md

 **Deploy the Azure Components from GitHub**

-1. Check to ensure that the build is passing VSTS Build.
+1. Fork this repository to your GitHub account.

-2. Fork this repository to your GitHub account.
+2. Replace `/src/EDUGraphAPI.SyncData/app_only_cert.pfx` with your certificate if you plan to use yours.

 3. Click the Deploy to Azure Button:

    [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FOfficeDev%2FO365-EDU-AngularJS-Samples%2Fmaster%2Fazuredeploy.json)

-4. Fill in the values in the deployment page and select the **I agree to the terms and conditions stated above** checkbox.
+4. Fill in the values in the deployment page:

    ![](Images/azure-auto-deploy.png)